 With millions of dollars wagered every season, betting on college football is one of the biggest attractions at US sportsbooks.
-By the time the National Championship comes around, that interest goes through the roof.
+By the time the National Championship comes around, that interest is off the charts.

 As legal online sportsbooks and betting apps explode in popularity, so too has betting on the College Football Playoff and National Championship.
 But you don’t need to wait until the final four or the Championship game is announced to place your bets.

 Thanks to the NCAAF Championship futures market, you can bet on the college football national champion every day of the year, in season or not.
-We’ll show you where and how you can do it online in the US below.
+While it won’t look quite the same as usual in 2020, we’ll show you where and how you can do it online in the US below.

 Legal sports betting is booming here in the US, and the end result for consumers is a number of different sportsbook apps to choose from.
 Here are three top operators that checked off all of the boxes in our review.